CREST problems return, Bank of England delays gilt buy-back

 ($1 = 0.7782 pounds)

-Additional reporting by Abhinav Ramnarayan and Guy Faulconbridge; Writing by William Schomberg; Editing by Toby Chopra, Kirsten Donovan
+Additional reporting by Abhinav Ramnarayan, Guy Faulconbridge and Huw Jones; Writing by William Schomberg; Editing by Toby Chopra, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.